Funding Rates

 What are Funding Rates in crypto?

-• Funding rates make the perpetual futures contract price close to the index price.
-It is made be closer to the spot prices and cover some of the gap generated by the perpetual period of time.
+- Funding rates make the perpetual futures contract price close to the index price.
+It is designed to be closer to the spot prices and covers some of the gap generated by the perpetual period of time.
 All cryptocurrency derivatives exchanges use funding rates for perpetual contracts and the standard unit is a percentage.
-Funding Rate is a result of market behaviors and could be used to maker some interpretation in the derivative market which also is a dominant price maker in the market.
-However, correlating high funding rates with inevitable price drop could be a wrong interpretation.
-In the bull market, it have a tendency to naturally bring high funding rates with price rise.
+Funding Rate is a result of market behaviors and could be used to make some interpretation in the derivative market which also is a dominant price maker in the market.
+However, correlating high funding rates with inevitable price drops could be a wrong interpretation.
+In the bull market, it tends to naturally bring high funding rates with a price rise.